 Anteaters eat ants and termites, eating only at one nest.
 This allows the ants to replenish the colonies before the anteater comes back.
 Anteaters are slow animals, but the claws on their front paws can take down a jaguar.

-The order Pilosa is very similar to armadillos, although neither the sloth or armadillo have scales, opting for fur instead.
+The order Pilosa is very similar to armadillos, although neither the sloth nor armadillo have scales, opting for fur instead.

 Primates have five fingers with fingernails.
 All primates have opposing thumbs, allowing them to use tools.
 Most primates have tails except for apes and humans.

-Species of primates include apes, baboons, gibbons, howler monkeys, macaques, and squirrel monkeys, among others.
+Species of primates include apes, baboons, gibbons, howler monkeys, macaques, and squirrel monkeys.

-Homo sapiens (humans) are the only species of primate that is completely bipedal, with all other species using all four limbs to walk.
+Homo sapiens (humans) are the only primate species that is completely bipedal, with all other species using all four limbs to walk.

 Primates generally live in trees but can be seen terrestrially as well.

 There is only one family of mammals contained in the order Proboscidea which consists of elephants.
-There are currently just two species of elephant left in the World, although this was once thought to be as high as 350.
+There are currently just two elephants left in the World, although this was once thought to be as high as 350.

-These two species are named after their respective countries: African elephant and Asian elephant.
+These two species are named after their respective continents: African elephant and Asian elephant.

 Proboscidea is named after the proboscis or trunk that protrudes from the front of the elephant.
 Elephants use their trunk to grab food, using their trunk as we would use our hands.
 They can also use their trunks in many other ways, such as picking up tree trunks.
 The trunk is also used for breathing and for bringing water into the mouth.

-Elephants are large creatures with tusks, large ear flaps and large legs.
+Elephants are large creatures with tusks, large ear flaps, and large legs.
 Elephants are the largest living terrestrial mammals.
-African males are larger at 11 foot tall at the shoulder, weighing up to 6.8 tonnes.
+African males are larger at 11 feet tall at the shoulder, weighing up to 6.8 tonnes.
 Females can reach almost 9 feet tall, weighing up to 3.5 tonnes.

-Asian elephants are smaller than African elephants, with males reaching up to 9 ft 6 in tall, and weights of 4.6 tonnes, with females again smaller at 8 foot tall and weighing approximately 3 tonnes.
+Asian elephants are smaller than African elephants, with males reaching up to 9 ft 6 in tall and weights of 4.6 tonnes, with females again smaller at 8 feet tall and weigh approximately 3 tonnes.